 Search specialized databases for detailed information on your topic

 To access online books and articles, you will need to verify you are part of the SFU community.
 In the Library Catalogue or when prompted in a database, sign in with your SFU computing ID and accompanying password.

-If there is not a Where Can I Get This? link, search for the journal title or book title in the Library Catalogue to locate online or print copies.
+If there is not a Get@SFU link, search for the journal title or book title in the Library Catalogue to locate online or print copies.

 Obtain print-based books and articles

 As a distance education student, you are welcome to use the Telebook service to have SFU paper books and journal articles sent to you.

 Request items not carried by the SFU Library

 If SFU Library does not have a book or an article that you need, you can request items from other libraries (pickup location: Telebook).

 Borrow books from other university and college libraries

 You are also eligible to borrow books in person from other non-SFU academic libraries.
 Contact the Telebook office for more information.